 McKenna, L & Mirkov, S 2021, Mckenna’s drug handbook for nursing and midwifery, L McKenna & S Mirkov (eds), 9th edition., Lippincott Williams & Wilkins, Sydney.

 Learning & Teaching ModesThis course uses practical workshops to identify situations that impact the daily environment of nursing practice.
 Students are encouraged to consider their ‘arrival’ at the career of nursing and to actively reflect on what they consider to be the professional skills and attributes.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-The workload for this course requires attendance at
+The workload for this course requires participation in:

 1 x 3 hour practical / week

 Learning Activities SummaryThe tables below indicate the teaching sessions for Clinical Nursing Practice I. Please refer to the timetable above for details on class and time.
-A summary of the clinical skills topics are as listed below.
+A summary of the clinical skills topics areas is listed below.
 Other clinical skills sessions may be provided as required.